phuongpm241/phuongpm241.github.io/_posts/2020-06-14-my-favorite-restaurants-in-boston.markdown

 <b>3.
 Hong Kong Eatery </b>

 Next is our comfort food.
-Hong Kong Eatery has the cheapest and most tasty Chinese BBQ of all kinds.
+Hong Kong Eatery has the cheapest and most juicy Chinese BBQ of all kinds.
 If we don't really know what to have for lunch or dinner, we will always go with a rice plate of three kinds of meat for less than 10$!!
 <center>
 <img src="/pics/blogs/hkeatery.jpg" width="400">
 </center>